-- Use the Joint and Last Survivor Table when your spouse is the sole beneficiary and he/she is more than 10 years younger than you.
+- Use the Joint and Last Survivor Table when your spouse is the sole beneficiar and he/she is more than 10 years younger than you.

-- The Single Life Expectancy Table is for beneficiaries of accounts whose owner has died.
+- The Single Life Expectancy Table is for beneficiaries of inherited IRAs, accounts whose owner has died.

 Although you must calculate the RMD separately for each IRA you own, you may withdraw the combined amount from one or more of them.
 The same goes for owners of one or more 403(b) accounts.
 However, RMDs required from 401(k) or 457(b) plans must be taken separately from each account.

 Understanding how RMDs work can help you avoid penalties and make the most of your retirement savings.
 To learn more about RMDs, read IRS Publication 590 at www.irs.gov or reach out to a financial advisor for help handling this part of your personal finances.